 Xiong Mao (Islington Branch), 324 Essex Rd, N1 3PB (Highbury & Islington tube)

 We discovered Xiong Mao after our regular takeaway spot was closed one night, and we decided to explore one of the menus that had dropped through our letterbox.
-Good thing we did as they do fantastic Chinese food (their fried rice is quality) and we recently sampled their dim sum platter.
+Good thing we did as we recently sampled their dim sum platter.
 Delicious!
 It will set you back a few quid but their steamed pork dumplings and chicken bun went down a treat.
 Xiong Mao describes itself as a ‘gourmet, restaurant standard’ delivery service and claims no MSG, preservatives or additives in its menu.
-It’s our favourite Chinese delivery service now despite the price and they also do Thai cuisine, although we can’t vouch for this yet.
+They also do Thai cuisine, although we can’t vouch for this yet.
 Xiong Mao delivers across London, from its main branches in Putney, Tooting and Islington.
 Tel: +44 20 7359 9100 (Islington, check website for other branches)

 Yautcha, 15-17 Broadwick Street, W1F 0DL (Piccadilly Circus/Oxford Circus tube)